BTCapsule/nostr-sites/README.md

 # nostr-sites
-Render HTML, CSS, and JavaScript code on a webpage
+Render HTML, CSS, and JavaScript code from a kind 1 nostr event on a webpage.